Vehicle Exemptions from Medicaid Asset Limits

 medicaidplanner Staff answered 4 years ago

-Under federal regulations, one vehicle, which in some cases may include a classic car or a luxury car, is exempt from Medicaid’s asset limit regardless of value if specific criteria (covered below) are met.
-In the past, a vehicle was exempt only up to a value of $4,500, but this no longer holds true.
+Under federal regulations, one vehicle, which in some cases may include a classic car or a luxury car, is exempt from Medicaid’s asset limit regardless of value if specific criteria are met.
+Previously, a vehicle was exempt only up to a value of $4,500, but this no longer holds true.
 However, some states may still limit the value of the car for asset exemption purposes.
-(To find out if your state has a value limitation, it is suggested that you contact your state’s Medicaid agency).
+To find out if your state has a value limitation, it is suggested that you contact your state’s Medicaid agency.

 Let’s back up; There is an asset limit in order to qualify for long-term care Medicaid.
 In most states, this limit is $2,000.
-(To see state-by-state asset limits, click here).
-While this asset limit might sound relatively low, there are several higher valued assets that are often considered exempt, which means they are not counted, towards the asset limit.
-As mentioned previously, a vehicle is usually one of these exemptions.
+See state-by-state limits.
+While this asset limit might sound relatively low, there are several higher valued assets that are often considered exempt.
+This means they are not counted towards the asset limit.
+As mentioned above, a vehicle is usually one of these exemptions.

 As a general rule of thumb, in order for a vehicle to be exempt from Medicaid’s asset limit, the vehicle must be used for transportation, either by the Medicaid applicant or another household member, such as a non-applicant spouse.
 The applicant does not have to be the one driving the vehicle.
 In fact, the “driver” can be a hired person to transport the Medicaid applicant or someone else in the household.
 To be clear, if a vehicle is not used for transportation, it is not exempt.